EDUCATON IN A NEW WORLD

 Astrobiology and cognitive sciences are great sources of open-ended problems for all ages and can be used to model questioning techniques for students.
 In our classes, children learn to be comfortable with unknowns and to revisit what they take for granted.
 The instructors serve as role models for asking questions, making mistakes, and getting stuck, building a growth mindset and mental resilience.

-SYSTEM THINKING THROUGH ASTROBIOLOGY AND WORLDBUILDING
+SYSTEM THINKING THROUGH ASTROBIOLOGY, COGNITIVE SCIENCE AND WORLDBUILDING

-As a space science, astrobiology allows students to zoom out from their habitual perspective and see themselves on a cosmic scale.
+Astrobiology allows students to zoom out from their habitual perspective and see themselves on a cosmic scale.
 It helps a child to develop a holistic view of the world by bringing together scientific disciplines that are frequently taught in isolation.

 Worldbuilding practices - from designing a planetary base to reimagining the future of our planet - encourage responsibility for one's actions, and promote imagination, teamwork, multi-dimensional planning, and analytical skills.